squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

 http_access allow auth
 http_access deny all
 }}}
-Add the following to the squid startup script
+Add the following to the squid startup script (Make sure the keytab is readable by the squid process owner)

 {{{
 KRB5_KTNAME=/etc/squid/HTTP.keytab